 HDB prices also vary by the neighborhood.
 The cheapest HDB resale flats were in Jurong West, Sembawang, and Woodlands, with Jurong West offering the cheapest rates across the largest range of HDB flats.
 Jurong West had the cheapest resale flats for 3-room and Executive HDB flats, while Sembawang had the cheapest 5-room flats and Woodlands had the cheapest 4-room flats.

 |Highest Price||Bukit Merah||S$713,572|

 Average Cost of Condos in Singapore

 Condominiums in Singapore are built by private property developers and aren't subsidised.
 They range from simple condo flats with basic amenities to luxury flats in new developments that provide their residents with a plethora of amenities like pools, gardens and event spaces.
-The average listing price of a Condo in Singapore as of June 2020 was S$1,780,050, or S$1,731 per square foot.
+The average listing price of a Condo in Singapore in the Outside of Central Region as of of the first quarter 2021 was around S$1,100,000.